If you are in immediate emergency need, please seek help at a Hospital Emergency Department or by calling 911.

 Prescriptions:

 Depending on where you live, you may need to have an up-to-date prescription to get insulin.
-If you cannot get a hold of your prescriber for an update prescription, here are some other resources to try:
+If you cannot get a hold of your prescriber for an up-to-date prescription, here are some other resources to try:

 Confused or overwhelmed?